Britannia Yacht Club

-The Britannia Yacht Club (BYC) is a private social club, yacht club, and tennis club based in Britannia, a neighborhood in Ottawa, Ontario, Canada.
+The Britannia Yacht Club (BYC) is a private social club, yacht club, and tennis club based in Britannia, a neighbourhood in Ottawa, Ontario, Canada.
 It was founded in 1887 by a group of cottagers.

-The BYC is located on an extension of land at the eastern end of Lac Deschênes near the Deschênes Rapids on the Ottawa River.
-A land block owned by the National Capital Commission on the south side of the harbour is leased to the BYC.
+The BYC is located on an extension of land at the eastern end of Lac Deschênes, near the Deschênes Rapids on the Ottawa River.
+A land block owned by the National Capital Commission on the south side of the harbor is leased to the BYC.
 The area immediately south of the property is occupied by residences of Britannia Bay.
 The harbor was built from an abandoned power canal, which now lays beside the club property, and has been expanded twice since its original development.
 The harbor's water level is controlled by a system of stop logs at its entrance.

 The BYC is a member of the Ontario Sailing Association, Canadian Power and Sail Squadrons, and the Canadian Yachting Association.
 Its officers include a Commodore, Vice-Commodore, Rear-Commodore, Secretary, and Treasurer.